 Diocesan Executive Council (DEC) utilizes a seven-comission diocesan structure designed to maximize mission effectiveness and emphasize grass-roots involvement.

-The seven commissions—Commission on Ministry; for Congregations; on Convocations; on the Diocese; on The Episcopal Church and the Anglican Communion; on Mission and International Concerns; and on Christian Formation—are policy-making groups chaired, for the most part, by members of DEC and populated by individuals from throughout the diocese.
+The seven commissions are policy-making groups chaired, for the most part, by members of DEC and populated by individuals from throughout the diocese.

 The Commission for Congregations helps congregations grow and strengthen in their ministry to their members and communities.
-It focuses on the following areas: stewardship, communication, strategic planning, and Christian formation.
-It also assists our three Hispanic missions in Greenville, Simpsonville and Columbia.
-The Commission also allocates diocesan funds to various mission…Read More »
+It focuses Its work on congregational vitality, stewardship, communication, and strategic planning.
+It also assists our Hispanic missions in Greenville and Simpsonville.Read More »

 The Commission on the Diocese (COD) has as its primary objectives finance and administration.
-The commission serves as the Department of Finance as required by the diocesan and Episcopal Church Canons.
-It is the coordinating body for activities related to investment, finance, health and property insurance, stewardship, loans, audits, architecture, personnel, and institutions of t…Read More »
+It is the coordinating body for activities related to investment, finance, health and property insurance, stewardship, loans, audits, architecture, personnel, and institutions of the diocese.Read More »

-The Commission on The Episcopal Church and the Anglican Communion (renamed in 2015 from The Commission on The Episcopal Church and National Concerns) works to ensure that, to the greatest extent possible, the mission of the diocese is integrated into the life and work of Province IV, General Convention, and the larger Episcopal Church, as well as our life and work in The Anglican…Read More »
+The Commission on The Episcopal Church and the Anglican Communion works to ensure that the mission of the diocese is integrated into the life and work of Province IV, General Convention, and the larger Episcopal Church, as well as our life and work in The Anglican Communion.Read More »